paulkarpenko/us-code-ui/uscode/title-33-navigation-and-navigable-waters/chapter-036-water-resources-development.md

 Subsec. (d)(1).
 Pub.
 L. 110–114, § 2005(3), inserted “and maintenance” after “operation” and “processing, treatment, contaminant reduction, or” after “dredged material”.

 Subsec. (d)(2)(A).
 Pub.
 L. 110–114, § 2005(3), inserted “and maintenance” after “operation” and “processing, treatment, contaminant reduction, or” after “of a dredged material”.

+#### Savings Provision
+Pub.
+L. 118–272, div.
+A, title I, § 1119(b), Jan.
+4, 2025, 138 Stat.
+3014, provided that: “Nothing in the amendments made by subsection (a) [amending this section] shall affect— “(1) an agreement between the Secretary [of the Army] and a non-Federal interest that is in effect on the date of enactment of this Act [Jan.
+4, 2025], except that, upon request by the non-Federal interest party to such agreement, the Secretary and the non-Federal interest may modify such agreement; or “(2) the inclusion in an agreement between the Secretary and a non-Federal interest entered into after the date of enactment of this Act of a dredged material disposal facility that is included in an agreement between the Secretary and a non-Federal interest in effect on the date of enactment of this Act, unless the non-Federal interest is notified and agrees.”

 #### “Secretary” Defined
 Secretary means the Secretary of the Army, see section 2 of Pub.
 L. 104–303, set out as a note under [section 2201 of this title](./chapter-036-water-resources-development.md#section-2201).